Amputation or Limb DamageWebmaster2022-04-25T08:22:18+01:00

 You will only pay us any of the legal costs that the other side doesn’t pay and that will simply be deducted from your compensation as agreed before your claim starts.

-If you lose your claim, you won’t pay anything, either to us or to the other side.
+With the benefit of a No Win No Fee claim, there will nothing to pay, either to us or to the other side, should your claim not be successful.
 Call Mooneerams now on 029 2048 3615.
 You’ll speak to an experienced personal injury solicitor when you call.
 What you discuss with us will be entirely confidential.

 It’s vitally important that you make the right choice when choosing an amputation claims solicitor.
 As soon as you speak to one of our experienced serious injury solicitors, here at Mooneerams, you’ll know you’ve made the right choice.
-Call 029 2048 3615 now or complete the form on this page and we’ll call you back at a time to suit you.
+If you would like to talk to Angus or one of his personal injury team, call now on 029 2048 3615 or complete the form on this page and we’ll call you back at a time to suit you.